bryanqb07/railz_lite/README.md

 # RailzLite

-A lite-weight Ruby gem inspired by Ruby on Rails.
+A lite-weight Ruby web app development framework inspired by Ruby on Rails.

 To get started with a new project, execute the command